documentcloud/documentcloud/app/views/help/troubleshooting.markdown

 ## <span id="encrypted">Encrypted or Secured Documents</span>

-It is not unheard of for government agencies to release public documents that make use of usage restriction or monitoring capacities of PDFs.
-DocumentCloud can process some locked or password protected PDFs, but if we can't unlock a document for you, you may still be able to get around such restrictions.
+It is not unheard of for government agencies to release public documents that make use of usage restriction or monitoring capacities of PDFs. sourceAFRICA can process some locked or password protected PDFs, but if we can't unlock a document for you, you may still be able to get around such restrictions.
 You may be able to unlock a document yourself with [qpdf][].
 If qpdf isn't working for you, see if your operating system or print dialog includes a "Print to file" or "Print to PDF" option.
-You should be able to "print" a new document which DocumentCloud will be able to work with.
+You should be able to "print" a new document which sourceAFRICA will be able to work with.

 ## <span id="more">More Tools</span>